stat545ubc-2022/assignment-b3-Meredithxu123/README.md

 # Assignment B4
-I selected **Option C**: to design a new McDonald's Menu Shiny App from scratch
+I selected **Option C**: to design the McDonald's Menu Shiny App from scratch

 The McDonald's Menu Shiny App can be accessed through the following [Link](https://meredithxu123.shinyapps.io/McDonald_Meals/).